 Many courses including our own have finance options and whilst they can appear to be expensive, an investment into a decent training course and products will generally be made back pretty quickly.

 As with all freelance beauty work, it is of paramount importance to get the right insurance.
-This is especially prudent if you are working for yourself – whether you have a fixed treatment room, work as a mobile agent or indeed any other environment.
+This is especially important if you are working for yourself – whether you have a fixed treatment room, work as a mobile agent or in any other environment.

 A number of well recognised insurance companies will provide a personalised quote for you.
-BABTAC can provide some guidance on this matter, and their website is worth taking a look at.
+BABTAC can provide some really useful guidance on this.

 Having a robust insurance policy will take away unnecessary stress and worry.
 A good policy should cover all key areas, including; liability cover, contents cover and legal expenses, among other points.

 Some insurance providers will also extend the policy to nail or hair treatments, which may be useful if you decide to expand your business.